 Each year our youth participate in a week long mission trip with the Appalachia Service Project.
-To learn more about the upcoming trip in 2017, click here.
+To learn more about the upcoming trip, click here.

 With over 50 participants divided into 8 teams, our youth and adult leaders accomplished a great deal this summer working on homes in Tennessee.

 Each year, our High School Class assisted by our middle schoolers lead worship on Youth Sunday.
 It is an incredible experience for the youth involved and all who worship and encourage these young people in sharing God's word.
 Youth Sunday will be May 14, Mothers Day.